lod4hss-apps/logre/documentation/faq.md

 ---

-### In the Data Bundle creation, where do I find my SPARQL endpoint username and password?
+### Where do I configure my SPARQL username and password?

-This depends on your SPARQL endpoint:
-If it is a local one (i.e. on your computer) you have to find credentials yourself.
-If you followed the tutorial [here](http://localhost:8501/documentation#how-to-install-a-sparql-endpoint-locally), then you already have the credentials.

-Otherwise, ask the endpoint maintainer for credentials.
+Credentials now belong to the Endpoint itself (see *How do I create or edit an Endpoint?*).
+When you edit a bundle, you will never be asked for network parameters any more—Logre automatically injects the SPARQL client coming from the selected endpoint.

 ---